Soul City, North Carolina: Federal funding and political opposition

-McKissick believed the way to uplift African Americans at that time was through black capitalism.
+McKissick believed the way to improve the economic situation of African Americans at that time was through black capitalism.
 He said, "Unless the Black Man attains economic independence, any political independence will be an illusion.
-Nixon supported Black Capitalism and McKissick backed Nixon in his 1972 reelection in efforts of getting more funding from HUD.
-In 1972, the city received a grant of $14 million from HUD based on plans of attracting industry as well as developing residential housing and by the late 70s, the city had received more than $19 million federal funds with an additional $8 million from state and local sources.
-That same year in 1972, Jesse Helms, a conservative, was elected to Congress.
-Helms used to be a Democrat but won senator for North Carolina as a Republican.
-At that time the Republican party supported Black capitalism.
-However though Helms was now a Republican, he still kept many of his conservative Democratic views.
-Helms saw Soul City as a misappropriation of federal funds.
+Richard Nixon supported Black capitalism, and McKissick backed Nixon in his 1972 re-election in efforts to get more funding from HUD.
+In 1972, the city received a grant of $14 million from HUD based on plans of attracting industry as well as developing residential housing and by the late 1970s, the city had received more than $19 million federal funds with an additional $8 million from state and local sources.